codetronaut/JMOC2019/README.md

 3) Corner cases should be handled accordingly for each task.
 4) Do not copy code directly from other PRs or stackoverflow.
 5) For any query, Open an issue and place your query there.
+6) Script should support both Debian and Fedora based distributions.